 If you received a parking violation from the City of Sycamore, you must either pay the fine or contest the violation within 21 days of issuance.
 You cannot do both.

-You may pay your violation in person at the City Clerk’s Office located in the Sycamore Center at 308 W. State Street.
-Office hours are Monday through Friday from 8:30 AM to 5:00 PM.
-The City’s Clerk’s office accepts cash or checks.
+You may pay your violation in person at the City Clerk's Office located in the Sycamore Center at 308 W State Street.
+Office hours are Monday through Friday from 8:30 am to 5 pm.
+The City's Clerk's office accepts cash or checks.

 You may make a secure online payment for your parking ticket via GovPayNet.
 A receipt will be emailed to you.

-You may mail the violation notice along with a check or money order payable to the City of Sycamore to the address below.
+You may mail the violation notice along with a check or money order payable to the City of Sycamore to the following address.
 Please write the citation number on your check or money order.
 Do not mail cash.